 Recently, multiple small-scale apprenticeship programs have been implemented in the Miami community.
 In May, Miami Dade College, in collaboration with the United States Department of Labor, the Florida Department of Education, and third-party industry partners, launched the MDC Works: Apprenticeship Program.
 As the first initiative of its kind in the state, the program is committed to addressing the shortage of aviation technicians in South Florida by identifying talent, providing subsequent education, and illuminating potential career opportunities upon completion of the program.

 Furthermore, our Miami-Dade Youth Pre-Apprenticeship program helped 99 students earn positions in paid internships and in 13 apprenticeship programs, aiding them in their quest to achieve industry certifications.
-We intend to expand this program in partnership with Northwestern University and other secondary education institutions.

 6 – Beautifying the West Grove

 In May of 2016, my staff along with youth from the West Grove community repaired, painted, and re-landscaped 82 concrete planters throughout the neighborhood.
 As a part of this project, we will also continue to maintain the beauty of these planters while monitoring the area for illegal dumping to ensure that our streets are kept free of litter.
 All the work was completed on a volunteer basis, and all materials were donated by the Coconut Grove Home Depot and Tenusa Inc. The generosity from our community helped us to achieve our goal in a cost-effective manner.
 Additionally, District 7 will soon commence with its latest project of planting flowers along Day Avenue with the help of Million Trees Miami.